Gkemon/Android-XML-to-PDF-Generator/README.md

 `.fromViewID(view1,view1)`

 ### How to deal with generated PDF?
 With a method calling named `openPDFafterGeneration(true)`, the generated file will be automatically opened automatically.
 [FileProvider](https://developer.android.com/reference/androidx/core/content/FileProvider) is used to open file here.
 To get a good insight about it please see the [tutorial](https://vladsonkin.com/how-to-share-files-with-android-fileprovider/).
-The `android:authorities` name in the app is `com.gkemon.XMLtoPDF.provider` which might be needed if you want to deal with generated file customly,not letting the app open the generated file. you will get the generated file path in `onSuccess(SuccessResponse response)` response.
+The `android:authorities` name in the app is `${applicationId}.xmlToPdf.provider` which might be needed if you want to deal with generated file customly,not letting the app open the generated file. you will get the generated file path in `onSuccess(SuccessResponse response)` response.

+### Troubleshoot
+* For WRAP_CONTENT page size, try to avoid to provide `match_parent` and `wrap_content` height/width in XML.
+So it specifically.
+* If any of your footer view is not placed the footer position then you need adjust it using `marginTop` and keep it in a `ScrollView`.For example this [issue](https://github.com/Gkemon/Android-XML-to-PDF-Generator/issues/16) is fixed by rearranging XML like [this](https://github.com/Gkemon/Android-XML-to-PDF-Generator/blob/master/sample/src/main/res/layout/layout_test_invoice.xml)

 So if you find any trouble,then you are also welcomed again to knock me.Thank you so much.